 Besides his wife, son, step-kids, doggies, sister and brother, nieces and nephews, distance running, chips, WLW radio, spaghetti, his faith, the state of Ohio, the smell of toast, looking at things, chocolate, and airports, Steve’s real love is sketch and improv comedy.
 That love, along with his car took Steve to Chicago later in his career to study, create, and perform at The Second City Conservatory.

-Despite what Mr. Hanright's bio might indicate below, Steve actually met Maine Rep’s Artistic Director David Hanright in prison when Steve was performing in the Bruce Springsteen tribute band, “Born to Pun” and Dave jumped up onto the stage to do his best Courtney Cox impression.
-Upon his release Dave joined the band on their tour, working concessions.
+Despite what Mr. Hanright's bio might indicate below, Steve actually met Maine Rep’s Artistic Director David Hanright when Steve was performing in the Bruce Springsteen tribute band, “Born to Pun” and Dave jumped up onto the stage to do his best Courtney Cox impression.
+Upon his "release" from prison, via the tour bus luggage bay, Dave joined the band working concessions and selling t-shirts.
 Some of this might be a slight exaggeration.

 In 2019 Steve received the coveted 'Webby Award' for Longest Bio on a Website.